-Julia Frost-Davies focuses her practice on the representation of creditors in complex Chapter 11 cases.
-A seasoned commercial litigator, she counsels clients facing commercial and bankruptcy litigation and appeals, and regularly represents investors and lenders throughout the capital structure on all aspects of restructuring and related litigation, including debtor-in-possession financing, distressed M&A transactions, claim and plan negotiation and litigation, and out-of-court work-outs.
-Julia works with companies in a variety of sectors and industries including retail, energy, and financial services.
+With more than 25 years’ experience, Julia Frost-Davies focuses her practice on the representation of creditors in complex Chapter 11 cases.
+A seasoned commercial litigator, she counsels clients facing commercial and bankruptcy litigation and appeals, and regularly represents investors and lenders throughout the capital structure on all aspects of restructuring and related litigation, including debtor-in-possession financing, distressed M&A transactions, claim and plan negotiation and litigation, and out-of-court workouts.
+Julia works with companies in a variety of sectors and industries including energy, retail, municipal bonds, and financial services.

-Prepetition, debtor-in-possession (DIP), and exit lenders in numerous retail cases including Ascena, Tailored Brands, Centric Brands, Century 21, Stein Mart, Inc., Forever21, Brooks Brothers,Nine West Holdings, Charming Charlie, BonTon, Tops, Gymboree, True Religion, Rue21, BCBG, Golfsmith, Total Hockey, and Gander Mountain
+Prepetition, DIP, and exit lenders in numerous retail cases including Ascena, Tailored Brands, Centric Brands, Century 21, Stein Mart, Inc., Forever21, Brooks Brothers,Nine West Holdings, Charming Charlie, BonTon, Tops, Gymboree, True Religion, Rue21, BCBG, Golfsmith, Total Hockey, and Gander Mountain

 Non-insider shareholders in Sears Holdings Corp. et al. v.
 Tisch et al. (Bankr.
 SDNY)